-FIGURE 6 Chromebook Enrollment Tab of Newly Created Certificate Template
+FIGURE 17 Chromebook Enrollment Tab of Newly Created Certificate Template

-- 6. Click the Edit button on the screen. - 7.
-On the ensuing screen, check the "Enabled?" box. - 8.
-Configure the Chromebook Enrollment Settings screen values, as shown in the example below.
+- Click the Edit button on the screen. - 7.
+On the ensuing screen, check the "Enabled?" box. - Configure the Chromebook Enrollment Settings screen values, as shown in the example below.
 Field descriptions follow the illustration.

-FIGURE 7 Chromebook Enrollment Settings
+FIGURE 18 Chromebook Enrollment Settings

 - Enrollment Type: This selection determines the type of verified access and certificate enrollment that is performed, as well as which variables are populated for use in the common name pattern.
 For more information, click the Information icon for this field on the screen. - Existing Certificates: Choose the desired action from the drop-down list.
 For more information, click the Information icon for this field on the screen. - App API to Notify (optional): If specified, the application is notified when the certificate installation is complete. - Google API key: Enter or paste in the API key of the verified-access API from your Google APIs & Services page.
-Refer to Enabling the Verified Access API on the Google Developer's Site on page 7. - Service Account JSON Private Key: Upload the JSON key from the service account that you created on your Google APIs & Services page. - Click Save.
+Refer to Figure 3 on page 10. - Service Account JSON Private Key: Click Choose File, then locate and upload the JSON key from the service account that you created on your Google APIs & Services page.
+For more information, refer to Figure 10 on page 16. - Click Save.
 You are now presented with the following information, which includes instructions on the remaining configuration steps, shown in the following two illustrations:

-FIGURE 8 Managed Chromebook Setup Configuration and Instructions for Non-Interactive Chromebook Enrollment - Screen 1
+FIGURE 19 Managed Chromebook Setup Configuration and Instructions for Non-Interactive Chromebook Enrollment - Screen 1

-FIGURE 9 Managed Chromebook Setup Configuration and Instructions for Non-Interactive Chromebook Enrollment - Screen 2
+FIGURE 20 Managed Chromebook Setup Configuration and Instructions for Non-Interactive Chromebook Enrollment - Screen 2